go-gitea/gitea/docs/content/doc/help/troubleshooting.en-us.md

 ## Missing releases after migrating repository with tags

-To migrate an repository *with* all tags you need to do two things
+To migrate an repository *with* all tags, you need to do two things:

 * Push tags to the repository:
 ```